solomontmathew/HealthChatAssistant/README.md

 # HealthChatAssistant
 A chat assistant made up of langchain agents that answer health-related questions using a Medicare/Medicare dataset pertaining to location, measures for conditions, scores, etc.

-The SQL AGENT WILL TAKE 4-6 maybe even up to 10 minutes to generate and complete the query depending on the question.
+The SQL AGENT WILL TAKE 4-6 minutes to generate and complete the query depending on the question.
 This is because schema/column_descriptions/extra sql tools could be further optimized.

 Download both files into a new folder/directory. cd into that folder and run streamlit run main.py.
 Make sure you have python and streamlit installed.